 Tambacounda Hospital is the only hospital in a very large region of eastern Senegal.
-It serves the 80,000 residents of the city of Tambacounda, and more than a million people from the surrounding area and from Mali, whose border is about an hour and a half away.
-It has 150 beds and treats approximately 47,000 patients annually, most often for malaria and respiratory infections.
 Because Tambacounda is a crossroads of major international routes, in a country where the roads are in bad condition and often dangerous, its emergency room treats, each month, some 300 victims of car accidents.
 The hospital also takes in patients who need levels of medical care that cannot be provided at smaller clinics in the region, including those supported by Le Korsa in the villages of Sinthian and Fass.

 Le Korsa’s history at the hospital goes back to 2004, when Nick Weber made his first trip to Senegal.
 Taken to the hospital by Dr. Gilles Degois, who was delivering a supply of desperately needed blood from Paris, Nick was surprised by the woeful conditions at this hospital, where the hard-working and devoted doctors and nurses pointed out a paucity of equipment.
 The only operating table was broken, and a room set aside for surgery had no working surface at all, the table destined for the hospital having been stolen in transport.
 An incubator essential to the survival of prematurely born babies consisted of three naked light bulbs hanging over a steel shelf from a discarded refrigerator.
 Masses of patients, ranging from newborns to the elderly, were waiting outside in the blistering heat, unsheltered for hours, in the hope of care.
 Some of them, unable to pay for medicine, were denied treatment of any sort, since, while the staff’s modest salaries are funded by the state, antibiotics and other drugs are not, and the doctors and nurses are unable to perform surgery or offer other treatments to patients who are unable to afford these basic drugs.